jeddak/backmeup/README.md

 Wrapper for dar ( https://dar.linux.free.fr ) tool written in zsh.

-Requires zsh, dar, awk,
+Requires zsh, dar, awk, cut, df, du, echo, grep, mkdir, realpath, tail, uname

-In its current form, this will work best on Linux, although it can easily be adapted to MacOS X and other Unices.
+This was written for Debian Linux, although it should work fine on other distros, and can easily be adapted to MacOS X and other Unices.